GabeDottl/NineSlashNine-PythonAutocomplete/autocomplete/code_understanding/typing/README.md

 ## When there's ambiguity, prefer local definitions
 Similar to common path resolution rules, we prefer inferring local types.
 For the `node` example, there are of course many sorts of types this could correspond to many things (`CfgNode`, `parso.Node`, `ast.Node`, etc.), but in the absence of other hints, we'd prefer whatever's been imported in this module followed by whatever's defined nearby, followed by whatever's most likely based on the current context (ideally - more practically, popularity?)

 ## Usage of names provides evidence
 If I have a parameter `x` and we invoke attributes on it `foo` and `bar`, then the type of `x` is likely to have these attributes.
 Alternatively, if we're doing `isinstance` checks, that's also strong evidence (and a guarantee generally).

+# Implementation notes
+## Functionality
+In general, this library handles a superset of the minimum required Python language features needed to do useful things.

+What this means is that we try to handle common use cases well to facilitate analysis, but when some unimplemented features of Pyython are encountered, the library fails gracefully with UnknownObject/UnknownExpressions or NoOpCfgNodes depending on where in the pipeline things fail.

+## Errors
+Following common wisdom, this library explicity tries to handle specific errors *as close to where they occurred as possible.*

+This allow the library to work 'OK' even in the face of ubiquitous issues.
+For example, given code like the following:

+    a = foo(bar()))

+We'd endeavor to minimally put 'a' on the frame still, albeit with either an UnknownObject assignment (TODO: BrokenObject?) or the result of `foo` rather than assigning it to nothing or breaking the containing block(s).

 # Core Philosophy
 ## Break Gracefully